Two divers die off coast of Outer Hebrides island

 "At 11.20am Stornoway Coastguard was contacted by a local ferry boat skipper who had noticed two divers go into the water and not resurface, leaving their small boat unmanned.

-Police Scotland said enquiries are at an early stage to establish the full circumstances of the deaths.
+Police Scotland said inquiries were at an early stage to establish the full circumstances of the deaths.

-Family of one of the men have been informed.
-Officers are in the process of informing the next of kin of the other man.